 We have senior facilitators with expertise in basic science, translational and clinical research.
 It is in your best interest to indicate which workshop will have the best expertise match.

 When should I start thinking about my application?

 As soon as possible!
 Program application opens 5 months before the NIH deadline.
-Before applying for either the Path to Independence Program or the K Club, you should have vetted your scientific plan with your mentors.
+Before applying for the program, you must have vetted your scientific plan with your mentors and your department/division.

 What do I need for the application?

 Before you apply, you should make sure you have time to dedicate to grant writing.
 The program has proven to be most successful when participants complete all program components.
 The application requires a draft abstract and aims page, and a list of people on your mentoring team.
 You will also need to have a signed Memorandum of Understanding.